TatshSiow/HyperOptimize/README.md

 ### How to install?
 - Flash in Magisk
 > [!WARNING]
-> - Created especially for magisk
-> - KSU and APatch, test yourself
+> - might not work on KSU and APatch

 ### My Magisk break after uninstalled, what should I do?
 - Force close and launch again